Richard Stanyhurst: Works

 This is a parody, but not a very extravagant one, of Stanyhurst's vocabulary and metrical methods.

 Only two copies of the original Leiden edition of Stanyhurst's translation of Virgil are known to be in existence.
 In this edition, his orthographical cranks are preserved.
 A reprint in 1583 by Henry Bynneman forms the basis of James Maidment's edition (Edinburgh, 1836), and of Edward Arber's reprint (1880), which contains an excellent introduction.
 Stanyhurst's Latin works include De rebus in Hibernia gestis (Antwerp, 1584) and a life of St Patrick (1587).

-A new edition of Stanihurst's controversial Latin history of Ireland was created in 2013 by Hiram Morgan and John Barry for Cork University Press under the title, Great Deeds in Ireland: Richard Stanihurst's De Rebus in Hibernia Gestis.
+A new edition of Stanyhurst's controversial Latin history of Ireland was created in 2013 by Hiram Morgan and John Barry for Cork University Press under the title, Great Deeds in Ireland: Richard Stanyhurst's De Rebus in Hibernia Gestis.
 This work is a product of the Centre for Neo-Latin Studies at University College Cork.